-Prerequisites: 1.001 or 27.030 or 27.828 or 25.110 and 25.120 or 17.031 and 17.041.
+Prerequisites: 1.001 or 27.811 or 27.828 or 25.110 and 25.120 or 17.031 and 17.041 or 27.111.

 Physical bases for understanding microclimate.
 Processes of energy exchange at the earth's surface, and the atmospheric and terrestrial surface controls of the heat and mass budgets.
 Atmospheric diffusion.
 Wind profiles and atmospheric turbulence as affected by stability and surface properties.
 Determinants of the local and site-specific climatic environment, particularly topographic, surface cover and substrate conditions.
 Urban climate and climate in relation to human comfort and health.
 Building constructional design aspects of climate and applications of climatology in urban and regional planning.
+Climatic aspects of the development and regional planning.
 Climatic aspects of the development and utilization of solar and wind energy sources.

-27.175 Introduction to Remote Sensing
+27.175 Introduction to Remote Sensing S1 L2T2